 Profile Page Header and Thumbnail Grid

-Instagram has changed its layout and done away with the profile header that used to feature a tiled mosaic of your images at the top when someone viewed your account’s home page.
+Instagram had changed its layout and done away with the profile header that used to feature a tiled mosaic of your images at the top when someone viewed your account's home page.

 The new layout is much cleaner and faster, with your profile information at the top and a grid of thumbnails, 3 across by 4 down, below.
 To see more than 12 thumbnails, users can click on the "load more" button at the bottom to start an infinite page with new thumbnails loaded as they scroll down.

 The thumbnails are about 292px squares.
-I say “about” because the size is actually determined by a percentage, which, when at full size, measures to precisely 291.672px.
-For practical purposes it’s 292px.
-But it’s actually pulling in an image that’s 640px by 640px and downscaling it for display.
+I say "about" because the size is determined by a percentage, which, when at full size, measures to precisely 291.672px.
+For practical purposes it's 292px.
+But in reality, it's pulling in an image that's 640px by 640px and downscaling it for display.
 The result is that it automatically display crisply on Retina and high-density displays.